cedrickchee/chatgpt-universe/README.md

     100% this!
 I learned my lesson too in my LLaMA fork.
 My sampler settings were not optimal.
 The yammering is obvious and I've seen it.
 But I don't know why I didn't fix the sampler repetition penalty earlier.

-E.g. this is what happens when you don't have a repetition penalty:

 </details>

 ## Prompting (Prompt Programming[^5])*